Professional Staff Union UMass Amherst & Boston

 When should I file an appeal?

-If you receive a denial or an offer you don’t agree with the first step is to reach out to Jenn Pease, SAP Chair.
+If you receive a denial or an offer you don’t agree with, the first step is to reach out to SAP.
 We will need you to sign and send us the appeal form.
-We then bring it to TC to discuss and see if there is any room to make changes.
-An appeal to your findings has a very tight timeline, so if there is any chance you will want to appeal, reach out immediately.
+We will then inform HR/Total Compensation that you are appealing the finding.
+An appeal to your findings has a very tight timeline, so please reach out immediately.